 - diets can lead to diet-overeat or diet-binge cycles

-- diets can lead to poor nutrition
+- they can lead to poor nutrition

 - diets mess up your metabolism